-Department of Botany Class Class Subject Sem.
+Departme ent of Botany Class Subject Sem.
 Course Code Course Title Marks Credits M.Sc.
-Botany III BOT-DSM-322 Genetic Engineering and Biotechnology (Practical) Mid Sem- 40 End Sem- 60 0-0-4=2
+Botany 111 BOT-DSM-322 DO 1-D3M-322 Genetic Engineering and Biotechnology (Practical) Mid Sem- 40 End Sem- 60 0-0-4=2

-- 1. Familiarizing students with lab set up and instrumentation. - 2.
-Growth characteristics of E. coli using plating and turbidi-metric methods.
+1. Familiarizing students with lab set up and instrumentation.

+2. Growth characteristics of E. coli using plating and turbidi-metric methods.

-- 3. Isolation of plasmid from E. coli by alkaline lysis method and its quantification spectrophotometrically - 4.
-Restriction digestion of the plasmid and estimation of the size of various DNA fragments. - 5.
+3. Isolation of plasmid from E. coli by alkaline lysis method and its quantification spectrophotometrically

+- 4. Restriction digestion of the plasmid and estimation of the size of various DNA fragments. - 5.
 Cloning of a DNA fragments in a plasmid vector, transformation of the given bacterial population and selection of recombinants. - 6.
-PGPR characterization assay: Phosphate solubilization and siderophore production. - 7.
-Isolation of protoplasts from various plant tissues and testing their viability. - 8.
-Effect of physical (temperature) and chemical (osmoticum) factors on protoplast yield. - 9.
-Demonstration of protoplast fusion employing PEG. - 10.
-Study of Organogenesis. - 11.
-Somatic embryogenesis using appropriate explants.
+PGPR characterization assay: Phosphate solubilization and siderophore production.

+7. Isolation of protoplasts from various plant tissues and testing their viability

+8. Effect of physical (temperature) and chemical (osmoticum) factors on protoplast yield.

+9. Demonstration of protoplast fusion employing PEG.

+10. Study of Organogenesis.

+11. Somatic embryogenesis using appropriate explants.